 Summary of Cash and Certain Other Compensation of Executive Officers.
-The Summary Compensation table below provides information concerning compensation we, CompX and Kronos Worldwide paid or accrued for services rendered during 2007 by our chief executive officer, chief financial officer and each of the three other most highly compensated individuals (based on ISA charges to us and our subsidiaries) who were our executive officers at December 31, 2007 and one of our former executive officers.
-All of our named executive officers were employees of Contran for 2007 and provided their services to us and our subsidiaries pursuant to the ISAs.
+The Summary Compensation table below provides information concerning compensation we, CompX and Kronos Worldwide paid or accrued for services rendered during the last two years by our chief executive officer, chief financial officer and each of the three other most highly compensated individuals (based on ISA charges to us and our subsidiaries) who were our executive officers at December 31, 2007.
+All of our named executive officers were employees of Contran for the last two years and provided their services to us and our subsidiaries pursuant to the ISAs.
 For a discussion of these ISAs, see the Intercorporate Services Agreements part of the Certain Relationships and Transactions section of this proxy statement.